arunahuja94/requestman/README.md

 # Requestman

-A postman clone in react
+A postman clone in react ( in progress... )

 # Post Req test